D4ve-Code/Algorithms/README.md

 # Algorithms
+Keep learning

-My Goal ?
-One algorithm for One Day
+From Monday to Friday --> One algorithm for One Day